top of page

 Virginia Street Chapel Baptism Register, Vol 1, 1832-1840 (Photographed in Tower Hamlets Archives, February 2024 © Breda Corish)

-- see summary table in Michael Henderson, Adrian Miles, Don Walker, Brian Connell and Robin Wroe-Brown, 'He Being Dead Yet Speaketh' : Excavations at Three Post-Medieval Burial Grounds in Tower Hamlets East London 2004-10 (London: Museum of London Archaeology, 2013).]
+• Michael Henderson, Adrian Miles, Don Walker, Brian Connell and Robin Wroe-Brown, 'He Being Dead Yet Speaketh' : Excavations at Three Post-Medieval Burial Grounds in Tower Hamlets East London 2004-10 (London: Museum of London Archaeology, 2013).

 Comments